Laura Spencer (General Hospital): Casting

 In 1983, Francis reflected on her early years with the series in an interview with Soap Opera Digest.
 Francis said, "The first year was a tremendous learning process, but then I got hold of it and took it on my own."
 The actress said "I was very nervous at the beginning, but when I learned to relax, I got better."
 She further explained her inexperience.
 "I was a kid and had never been on a soundstage before.
 No one told me what to do.
 They handed me a script and said, "Go!"
 I was panicked—really hungry" for instruction.
 She continued, "So what I did was observe actors and do everything they did.
 Then I started asking questions."
 In her early years, Francis remembered being terrified of going to the studio alone and was accompanied by a nanny hired by her parents.
 Francis developed a "close" father-daughter like relationship with her onscreen father, Michael Gregory who took her under his wing.
 Meanwhile, Francis was initially intimidated by veteran actress Denise Alexander who played her onscreen mother but the two would become close friends.
 "She really took me under her wing and when she saw me doing something wrong, she would tell me" Francis said.
 By the end of her first stint at General Hospital in 1982, Francis was reportedly making $150,000 a year.

+Francis returned as Laura on October 29, 1993.

 On May 29, 2015, Entertainment Weekly reported that Francis would once again make a return to the series, beginning June 5.
 Francis revealed she would continue to appear on the series following Anthony Geary's exit, which she was originally intended to be returning for.
 Francis promised she would continue to be seen through the fall sweeps period.

 In October 2015, it was reported that Francis has inked a deal with the series and will remain in the role of Laura.
 In January 2018, Daytime Confidential reported that Francis has been demoted to recurring status.
 On July 31, 2018, TV Insider announced that Francis would be returning as a series regular.